Interpause/metaTTT_App/README.md

 As monorepo was not really a thing back then:

 - <https://github.com/Interpause/metaTTT_Server> for the server code (I will document my socket API at least, though I definitely will be rewriting it)
-- <https://github.com/Interpause/metaTTT_Common> common utils and "enums"
+- <https://github.com/Interpause/metaTTT_Common> common utils, "classes" and "enums"

 ## Description